18F/uswds-jekyll/README.md

 `<main>` element.
 All of the other layouts "inherit" this one and provide other features in the content block.

-The base layout provides a layout frontmatter hook to add attributes to the `<main>` element.
+The base layout provides a layout [front matter] hook to add attributes to the `<main>` element.
 You can see how this works in the [docs layout](_layouts/docs.html#L3-L4).